-If you're going to the Normandy D-Day Landing Beaches in the summer you'll need to book in advance.
-And on June 6th, the date of the D-Day commemoration, you'll have to book months ahead.
-It's a popular area with visitors to this glorious French coast where long sandy beaches are now peaceful places for holidaymakers.
+Travelers flock to the beaches of Normandy, a glorious stretch of French coast where once war-torn sands are now peaceful places for vacationers.
+If you're going to the Normandy D-Day Landing Beaches in the summer, you'll need to book a hotel in advance, as they do fill up ahead of time.
+And if you plan to visit on June 6th, the date of the D-Day commemoration, you'll have to book months ahead.

-Le Dauphin is very central, located just around the corner from the castle, and near some lively bars and restaurants.
-A former priory and chapel, it’s been added to and the rooms are thoroughly modern with good bathrooms.
+Hotel Restaurant Le Dauphin & Le Spa du Prieuré is very central, located just around the corner from the castle and near some lively bars and restaurants.
+A former priory and chapel, the hotel now has rooms that are thoroughly modern with spacious bathrooms.
 The restaurant serves Normandy specialties.
-A good spa and pool complete the package.
+A relaxing spa and pool complete the package.

 Le Petit Matin, Bayeux

 Bayeux makes a very good center for visiting beaches both on the east and west side of Normandy.
 Its most famous attraction is the stunning Bayeux Tapestry, which depicts a war in 1066.
 Bayeux is convenient for Juno Beach Centre, Arromanches, Omaha Beaches, and the American Cemetery.